aws-samples/aws-iot-device-provisioning-via-sideload-reg-codes-with-s3-upload/README.md

 a device without having to be directly connected to it or offline.

 This sample also contains some useful code snippets/libraries to demo the following:
-1) CDK integration with Chalice to deploy API Gateway APIs, Lambda functions, DynamoDB tables, and S3 buckets
+1. CDK integration with Chalice to deploy API Gateway APIs, Lambda functions, DynamoDB tables, and S3 buckets
-2) Narrowly scoped IoT policies with policy variables and AWS IoT Credential Provider permissions
+2. Narrowly scoped IoT policies with policy variables and AWS IoT Credential Provider permissions
-3) AWS IoT Credential Provider API calls
+3. AWS IoT Credential Provider API calls
+4. IAM Role with AWS IoT Credential Provider Policy Variables
-4) AWS SigV4 Authentication for API Gateway API calls
+5. AWS SigV4 Authentication for API Gateway API calls

 ### Architecture Overview